jkeifer/cog-vs-zarr/README.md

 default; use the env var `JUPYTER_PORT` to change it if that port is already taken on your machine).
 Open a web browser and browse to [`http://127.0.0.1:8888`](http://127.0.0.1:8888) to open the JupyterLab interface.
-Select a notebook from the `notebooks` directory and work through it.
+Select and open a notebook from the `notebooks` directory.

 ### Running locally without docker (least recommended approach)